vcardm/astar/README.md

 astar_output.png

 a.
-Tests whether the users start and goal node are pathable by ensuring it is not less than 0 for x and y - Continues to ask for users input
+Tests whether the users start and goal node are pathable by ensuring it is not less than 0 for x and y - Continuously ask for users input
 b.
 Outputs environment with block nodes and the path at the bottem